 - raw pumpkin seeds or cashews - this is the creamy element of the dressing

-Preparing this orzo salad is super easy and essentially breaks down into 4 steps:
+Preparing this pasta salad is super easy and essentially breaks down into 4 steps:

 - Cook the orzo in salted water according to package directions.
 Then drain and rinse with cool water.

-- While the pasta is cooking, prepare the broccoli rice.
+- While the pasta cooks, prepare the broccoli rice.
 Pulse florets in a food processor until "riced."
 While the pasta is draining in a colander, use the empty pasta pot to briefly heat the broccoli rice.
 Season with salt.
 Set aside to cool.

 - Blend the dressing.

-- Finally, assemble the salad by stirring together the orzo, broccoli, vegetables and dressing.
+- Finally, assemble the salad by tossing together the orzo, broccoli, vegetables, olives, and dressing.

 Variations

-In one of my test batches I included red pepper and chickpeas, which turned this orzo salad into a tasty, light, one-bowl meal.
+In one of my test batches I included red pepper and chickpeas, which turned this simple orzo salad into a light meal.

-In the final batch you see in the photos I decided to skip the red pepper only because I really wanted to taste the dressing.
-Any veggies, herbs, or beans that you feel will complement the lemon-olive flavor of the dressing will work just fine here!
+For the final batch you see in the photos I decided to skip the red pepper only because I really wanted to taste the dressing.
+Any veggies, herbs, or beans that you feel will complement the lemon-olive flavor of the dressing work well here!

 And of course, you can also take the idea of orzo + broccoli rice but switch up the flavors altogether with different dressing, spices, and additions.